Attempted assassination of Mohamed Nasheed

-On 6 May 2021, an assassination attempt was made against Maldivian speaker of the People's Majlis and former president Mohamed Nasheed near his home in Malé.
+On 6 May 2021, an assassination attempt was made against Maldivian Speaker of the People's Majlis and former president Mohamed Nasheed near his home in Malé.
 At 20:39 MVT (UTC+5), a homemade explosive device planted on a parked motorcycle exploded, injuring Nasheed and four others.
-Maldives authorities alleges it to be a terrorist attack by religious 'extremists'.
+Maldivian authorities allege it to be a terrorist attack by religious 'extremists'.
 Three suspects have been arrested.
 The arrested suspects denied being involved; all three of them had prior criminal records.

-Current Maldivian president Ibrahim Mohamed Solih described the explosion as "an attack on Maldives' democracy and economy".
+The then-Maldivian president Ibrahim Mohamed Solih described the explosion as "an attack on Maldives' democracy and economy".
 He has promised a "swift and thorough" investigation, warning that the perpetrators will "face the full force of the law".

-Event
+Attack

-The explosion occurred on 6 May, 2021, while Nasheed was getting into his car.
+The explosion occurred on 6 May 2021, while Nasheed was getting into his car.
 He sustained injuries and underwent surgery in ADK hospital.
 Two of Nasheed's bodyguards and two bystanders, one of whom was a British national, were also injured.
 No one has claimed responsibility for the attack.

 Investigations

 Police Commissioner Mohamed Hameed said 450 officers had been deployed to investigate.
 Two experts from the Australian Federal Police were to be involved in the inquiry.
 This was the second time Australian authorities have helped the Maldives with an alleged assassination attempt, after a 2015 investigation into an explosion on then-President Abdulla Yameen's speedboat, while officials from the United Nations Office on Drugs and Crime and the United States Department of State had also offered support.
-Officials close to Nasheed’s Maldivian Democratic Party (MDP) told Agence France-Presse (AFP) they believed he may have been targeted in retaliation for his anti-corruption campaign.
+Officials close to Nasheed's Maldivian Democratic Party (MDP) told Agence France-Presse (AFP) they believed he may have been targeted in retaliation for his anti-corruption campaign.

 On 9 May 2021, the Maldivian police announced that they had arrested the "prime suspect" (identified from video footage) and two accomplices, and were still searching for others.
 The police attributed the attack to "religious extremists".
 The arrested suspects denied being involved; all three of them had prior criminal records.
 On the same day, the Parliamentary Committee on National Security Services began an inquiry into how Nasheed's security was breached.
 On 10 May, President Solih announced that a special team had been formed in the Prosecutor General's Office to handle the court case.

+On 11 July 2021, the People's Majlis' Committee on National Security Services presented then–president Ibrahim Mohamed Solih with the inquiry report on the terror attack against Nasheed.
+The report which included recommendations was published on the People's Majlis website.